 The Filbert Steps is one of those hidden back streets of San Francisco, well more like stairs that start from the base of a hill that leads all the way up to the base of the Coit Tower, one of the most well-known landmarks in the city.
 The stairs and secret gardens, make this a wonderful place to enjoy some beautiful views, old Victorian homes and peek into some gorgeous public and private gardens that abuts the stairs and walkways.

 I just finished a nice photo essay on the steps, you can take a look at the post here.

-Another beautiful staircase worth visiting is the Stairs on 16th Avenue in the Sunset district.
+Something to put on your San Francisco sightseeing must do’s is to check out the 16th Avenue steps located in the Sunset district.
 This long staircase is so beautiful with stunning art mosaic themed sections depicting the stars and constellation, the sunrise, tropical underworld and marine life and beautiful jungles and gardens.
 You will practically want to climb the staircase and you will be rewarded with a nice view of the sunset all the way to Ocean beach.
 The gardens are also beautiful during the spring to fall time frame so try to time your visit to see the gardens in bloom.

 To see more gorgeous pictures and a photo essay of these steps, check out my post here.

 In the heart of downtown San Francisco is an urban redevelopment zone called Moscone Center which has been a very popular spot for locals and tourists to enjoy some outdoor grass, seating areas and beautiful plazas with wonderful views of the downtown skyline.
 Moscone Center combines the largest underground conference centers with public parks, museums, water features, shopping and food venues along with a performance art center and children’s park and center.
 A very successful urban project, it is also a wonderful place to meet or relax and enjoy a day outdoors.

 Check out my recent post and pictures of Moscone Center here.